“Winter is coming!”

 If you can muster the strength to go for a jog on those cold winter mornings, then go for it!

 Try a standing desk.
-Now, I know it doesn’t sound much like exercise but if you stand at your desk you will burn and extra 170 calories a day!
-When you take your 2 minute breaks, go for a little walk around the office.
+Now, I know it doesn’t sound much like exercise but if you stand at your desk you will burn an extra 170 calories a day!
+When you take your 2-minute breaks, go for a little walk around the office.
 The increased movement will keep you feeling fresher and increase productivity!

 Ditch the comfort foods